f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab2.rst

 The rule does the following:

 - Inspects the blocking status of the request.
-If the request was blocked, the rule validates that request only contains a single violation, the violation is the one which  approval has been given to override (VIOLATION_HTTP_SANITY_CHECK_FAILED), and the request originates from the expected business partner.
+If the request is blocked, the rule validates that request contains only a single violation.
+This violation is the one whose approval has been given to override (VIOLATION_HTTP_SANITY_CHECK_FAILED) and the request originates from the expected business partner.
-- If the request matching the above conditions, the rule will then do the following:
+- If the request matches the above conditions, the irule will do the following:

    - Strip the expected violation from the request
    - Unblock the request